aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/cells-data/data-sorting/_index.md

 {{% alert color="primary" %}}

-If you want to sort *LeftToRight*, use the [**DataSorter.GetSortLeftToRight()**](https://reference.aspose.com/cells/cpp/aspose.cells/datasorter/getsortlefttoright/) attribute.
+If you want to sort *LeftToRight*, use the [**DataSorter::GetSortLeftToRight()**](https://reference.aspose.com/cells/cpp/aspose.cells/datasorter/getsortlefttoright/) method.

 {{% /alert %}}

-### **Sorting data with background color**
+### **Sorting Data with Background Color**

-Excel provides features to sort data based on the background color.
-The same feature is provided using Aspose.Cells using DataSorter where [**SortOnType**](https://reference.aspose.com/cells/cpp/aspose.cells/sortontype/).CellColor can be used in [**AddKey()**](https://reference.aspose.com/cells/cpp/aspose.cells/datasorter/addkey/) to sort data based on the background color.
-All the cells which contain specified color in the [**AddKey()**](https://reference.aspose.com/cells/cpp/aspose.cells/datasorter/addkey/), function are placed on top or bottom according to the SortOrder setting and order of the rest of the cells is not changed at all.
+Excel provides a feature to sort data based on the background color.
+The same feature is available in Aspose.Cells through **DataSorter**, where `SortOnType::CellColor` can be used in **AddKey()** to sort data based on the background color.
+All the cells that contain the specified color in **AddKey()** are placed at the top or bottom according to the `SortOrder` setting, and the order of the remaining cells is not changed.

-Following are the sample files which can be downloaded for testing this feature:
+The following sample files can be downloaded to test this feature:

 [sampleBackGroundFile.xlsx](81920906.xlsx)